Pioneering Flexible Manufacturing

 Flexible Manufacturing is also an essential component of Smart Manufacturing.

 According to Deloitte University Press, “The smart factory is a flexible system that can self-optimize performance across a broader network, self-adapt to and learn from new conditions in real or near-real time, and autonomously run entire production processes. (…) The concept of adopting and implementing a smart factory solution can feel complicated, even insurmountable.
 However, rapid technology changes and trends have made the shift toward a more flexible, adaptive production system almost imperative for manufacturers who wish to either remain competitive or disrupt their competition.”

 Also Agnieszka Radziwo, Arne Bilberga, Marcel Bogersa, Erik Skov Madsenb, in their paper “The Smart Factory: Exploring Adaptive and Flexible Manufacturing Solutions, define Smart Factory as “a manufacturing solution that provides such flexible and adaptive production processes that will solve problems arising on a production facility with dynamic and rapidly changing boundary conditions in a world of increasing complexity.”

 So, Flexibility is a key driver for the Smart Factory.

-In Sculpteo’s “The State of 3D Printing – Edition 2017”, respondents of their questionnaire pointed “offering customized product and limited series” and “increasing production flexibility” as top priorities related with 3D Printing:
+In Sculpteo’s “The State of 3D Printing – Edition 2017”, people who answers their questionnaire pointed out “offering customized product and limited series” and “increasing production flexibility” as top priorities regarding 3D Printing:

 Being ready for Flexible Manufacturing will soon be a key competitive factor.